-AI is already widely deployed, in back-end systems to analyse complex data (web stats, retinal scans).
-When used with speech, voice, text and facial recognition (Siri, Alexa, chatbots, Gmail smart compose etc.), and gadgets that automatically collect and analyse user data (Google’s Pixel 3 smartphones, smart fridges), it might be “the genie is out the bottle”.
+AI is already widely deployed in back-end systems to analyse complex data (web stats, retinal scans).
+When used with speech, voice, text and facial recognition (Siri, Alexa, chatbots, Gmail smart compose etc.), and gadgets that automatically collect and analyse user data (Google’s Pixel 3 smartphones, smart fridges etc), it could be the genie is already out the bottle.

 Artificial intelligence and ‘machine learning’ will be used in areas such as radiology, dermatology and pathology to ‘improve clinical care’ – and to get through more time-consuming work than health professionals can,